 Registered Nurse (RN) - Main Emergency Department

-The TMC Emergency Department is the busiest Emergency Department in Southern Arizona, seeing at least 95,000 patients a year between both the adult and pediatric ED.
-We have a total of 45 beds separated into 4 pods (North, South, East, and West).
+The TMC Emergency Department has a total of 54 beds separated into 4 pods (North, South, East, and West).
 Patients are placed into pods based on their triage acuity.
 The staffing ratio is 1:2 to 1:4 depending on the acuity of the patient.
 We follow the Emergency Severity Index (ESI) Guidelines for triage of all ER patients.
 We see a variety of patients within the department – everything from sore throats and simple lacerations to respiratory failure and STEMI patients.
 TMC has earned certification as a Comprehensive Stroke Center, accreditation as a Chest Pain Center, and the Gold Plus Achievement Award for stroke programs from the American Heart Association/American Stroke Association.
 There is a separate Behavioral Health Observation Unit located within the Emergency Department.
 The ED embraces the Lean Methodology and strives for a culture of continuous process improvement to create the best patient care experience for our community and a work environment that excels in teamwork and collaboration.
-All nurses are required to be CPR, ACLS, PALS, CPI and NIHSS certified
+All nurses are required to be CPR, ACLS, PALS, CPI and NIHSS certified.

 Coordinates patient care planning with other disciplines utilizing the principles of the nursing process and critical thinking skills in order to maintain patient safety and well-being.
 (Some positions might be assigned to critical care areas requiring specialized training.)

 Provides direct patient care, evaluates outcomes, consults with other specialists as required and adjusts nursing care processes as indicated to ensure safe patient care.

 Writes or obtains initial nursing histories, assesses patients' conditions and develops individual care plans; maintains patient documentation.